Vibe

 Le Pavillon, New Orleans, a Tribute Portfolio Hotel

-Rooms are spacious, clean, and comfortable with excellent beds.
-Toilets flush weakly and need multiple tries.
-Noise travels between rooms and doors slam loudly, so bring earplugs.
-Staff consistently goes above and beyond to help guests.
+Rooms are spacious, clean, and comfortable with good beds.
+Toilets run constantly and flush weakly, requiring multiple flushes.
+Doors slam loudly and you hear neighbors and pipes through walls, so bring earplugs.
+Staff goes above and beyond with exceptional service.

 Wyndham New Orleans - French Quarter